EricHogue/EricHogue.github.io/_posts/2021-05-28-2-NorthSec-Badge-ReverseEngineeringFlags.md

 ![Download RE Challenges](/assets/images/2021/05/NorthSecBadge/REDownload.jpg "Download RE Challenges")

 ## Flag 8 / Badge 2
-I followed the instructions to download the first binary, and the un-compress it.
+I followed the instructions to download the first binary, and then uncompress it.

 ```bash
 $ nc 192.168.185.113 1101 > rc101.zip